-If you are considering adding a a kitchen island to your kitchen, here are 4 items to think about to help you make the most out of your kitchen and island space!
+If you are considering adding a a kitchen island to your kitchen, here are 4 items to think about to help you make the most out of your kitchen island remodel project.

 1. A Multi-use Island (with two tiers)

 While the top tier can be used for food preparation, the lower can be dedicated to sitting and socializing.
 Adding electricity will allow you and your guests to use their phones and computers without having to run to another room.
-You can also include a few bar stools and even pull-out drawers for work supplies.
+You can also include a few bar stools and even pull-out drawers for work supplies and extra storage space.

 2. Creative Materials: Make a Reclaimed Wood Kitchen Island